Why does St. Joe’s have a picnic?

 How can I purchase raffle tickets this year?

 Raffle tickets are restricted to online purchases only, with limited in-person purchases.
 No raffle sales can be made via mail.
 Purchase raffle tickets online via the link on the Picnic Virtual Event Center at https://tinyurl.com/sjpicnic2021.
 In-person purchase of raffle tickets will also be available on August 14th from 12:00 to 5:00 PM at the St. Joe’s campus.
 Enter via the Frankfort Avenue entrance and follow signs for Raffle Sales/Buy A Raffle Ticket.

 Will there be a Chicken Dinner this year?

 Since there is no large live Picnic event on the grounds this year, there will be no Chicken Dinner.
 Yes, we did consider the possibility of having a carryout option for the Chicken Dinner, but after much discussion, we concluded that it was not logistically feasible to host even a “carryout only” version of the Chicken Dinner.

 I bought a raffle ticket online.
 How will I know if I won?

-Winners for all raffles will be drawn at 9:00 PM on August 8th.
-Drawings will be viewable via live streaming at our Facebook page.
-Winners will be notified by phone on Monday, August 10th, and will also receive a letter via mail.
+Winners for all raffles will be drawn at 8:30 PM on August 14th.
+Drawings will be viewable via live streaming on the Picnic Virtual Event Center and at our Facebook page.
+Winners will be notified by phone on Monday, August 16th, and will also receive a letter via mail.
 Winning names (first initial and last name only) will be posted on the Picnic page of the St. Joe’s website at http://sjkids.org/picnic/ within the week following Picnic.